JuicetinB/Clean-Song-AI/README.md

 ```
 FFmpeg

 This program is only tested on windows but might work on other platforms.
+This is able to run on my personal laptop with 4gb of vram, but you may need to set a smaller whisper model with `-m` if you have less vram

 ## Main.py
 Has the ability to use yt-dlp, Demucs, and Whisper to clean a song given a link, a list of links, a path to a song, or, without any relevant arguments, a fileprompt to select songs.
 Resulting clean songs are placed in the current directory.